gundalow/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

-Getting Started: First Command and Playbook
+Network Getting Started: First Command and Playbook
 ======================================================

 Put the concepts you learned to work with this quick tutorial.
 Install Ansible, execute a network configuration command manually, execute the same command with Ansible, then create a playbook so you can execute the command any time on multiple network devices.